 12 Things Every Bodybuilder Should Be Able To Do

 The fitness test in the article is not your typical fitness check-up.
+There is no pacer test or climbing the rope like a fitness test you would take in middle school gym class.
 We aren’t going to ask you to check your BMI or to take your body measurements.
 We’ll test you in functional aspects and let you be your own judge.

-Lifting weights shouldn’t be about moving big weights and pumping your ego.
-Your goal should be to be muscular, agile, flexible and strong.
+Lifting weights shouldn’t be just about moving godly weights and pumping your ego, although moving heavy weight on things like squats and deadlifts is pretty top tier.
+Your goal should be based around being muscular and agile as well as flexible and strong.
 Bodybuilding shouldn’t turn you into a slab of meat.
 It should rather add to your lifestyle and make you active in all aspects.

 1. Bench Your Bodyweight

 This fitness test is for people who have passed the beginner stage in the gym.
 If you have reached the intermediate stage, you should at least be able to bench press the equivalent of your own bodyweight.